Inference on autoregulation in gene expression: Conclusions

 \section{Conclusions}

-For a single gene that is not affected by other genes, or a group of genes that form a connected GRN, we develop theoretical methods to determine the existence of autoregulation.
-Proposition \ref{prop2} is highly general, since it does not require any specific form, such as linearity, for the Markov chain.
+For a single gene that is not affected by other genes, or a group of genes that form a connected GRN, we develop theoretical results to determine the existence of autoregulation.
+These results generalize known relationships between autoregulation and VMR by dropping restrictions on parameters.
 Our results only depend on VMR, which is easy to compute and more robust than other complicated statistics.
-We also apply our methods to experimental data and detect some genes that might have autoregulation.

-We prove some propositions for Markov chains, which might have theoretical values.
-Nevertheless, there is a conjecture that has been numerically verified but not yet proved.
-It is of theoretical interest and worth further considering.
+We also apply our method to experimental data and detect some genes that might have autoregulation.
+We prove two propositions for Markov chains, which might have theoretical values.

+We introduce two conjectures that have been numerically verified but not yet proved.
+They are of theoretical interest and worth further consideration.
+The Markov chain models in this paper can be studied via lifting into a higher-dimensional space \cite{wang2020mathematical}, treating as a random dynamical system \cite{ye2016stochastic}, or as a branching process \cite{jiang2017phenotypic}.
+With the expression profiles of different genes, we can construct a similarity graph \cite{wang2021inference}.
+If we know the existence of autoregulation for some genes, we can use the similarity graph to infer other genes.

-Our methods require independent and \textbf{identically} distributed samples from the \textbf{exact} \textbf{stationary} distribution of an \textbf{autonomous} Markov chain.
-Besides, Proposition \ref{np} requires that the GRN has \textbf{no} directed \textbf{cycle}, and \textbf{degradation} is \textbf{not regulated}.
-If our inference fails, then some requirements are not met: (1) cells are heterogeneous; (2) the measurements have extra errors; (3) the cells are not at stationary (e.g., fluctuate along the cell cycle); (4) there exist unobserved variables that affect gene expression; (5) the GRN has unknown directed cycles; (6) the degradation rate is regulated by other genes.
+Our method requires \textbf{independent} and \textbf{identically} distributed samples from the \textbf{exact} \textbf{stationary} distribution of a \textbf{fully observed} Markov chain, plus a known \textbf{GRN}.
+Proposition~\ref{prop2} requires the expression is \textbf{autonomous}.
+Proposition~\ref{np} requires that the GRN has \textbf{no} directed \textbf{cycle}, and \textbf{degradation} is \textbf{not regulated}.
+If our inference fails, then some requirements are not met: (1) cells might affect each other, making the samples dependent; (2) cells are heterogeneous; (3) the measurements have extra errors; (4) the cells are not at stationary; (5) there exist unobserved variables that affect gene expression; (6) the GRN is inferred by a theoretical method, which can be interfered by the existence of autoregulation; (7) the expression is non-autonomous; (8) the GRN has unknown directed cycles; (9) the degradation rate is regulated by other genes.
 Such situations, especially the unobserved variables, are unavoidable.
-Therefore, our inference results should be interpreted as informative findings, not ground truths.
+Therefore, current data might not satisfy these requirements, and our inference results should be interpreted as informative findings, not ground truths.
+In fact, other theoretical works that determine gene autoregulation, or general gene regulation, also need similar assumptions and might fail.
+Nevertheless, with the development of experimental technologies, there will be more data with higher quality that fit the requirements of our method.
+Thus we believe that our method will be more applicable in the future.

+Cells keep growing and dividing, and the gene expression fluctuates along the cell cycle.
+Discussions on such non-stationary situations can be found in other papers \cite{cao2020analytical,swain2002intrinsic,skinner2016single,jia2021frequency}.